StepManiaX: Music

 The soundtrack style for StepManiaX is similar in approach to other dance games such as Dance Dance Revolution, Pump It Up, and In The Groove.
 The soundtrack generally consists of higher tempo music with easy to follow beats and well-defined rhythms.
 The song selection consists of newer songs that have never appeared in other music games, as well as older licenses that have also appeared in other music games.
 Alongside these older licenses are newer songs made by the same artists who worked on other music games, such as: Naoki Maeda, the original sound director for Dance Dance Revolution; Yahpp, one of the original members of Pump It Up's in-house production group BanYa; and Kyle Ward, the original sound director of In The Groove.

-StepManiaX originally launched with a soundtrack of 80 songs, consisting of 52 standard songs and 28 premium songs.
 Premium songs are only available with a purchase from the arcade operator.
 Starting on March 5, 2018, StepManiaX started receiving free content updates, with the update schedule moving to a monthly cadence in April 2020.

-As of 31 October 2025, StepManiaX features a total of 517 (Note: 516 visible and 1 hidden.) songs, which consists of 82 songs (28 of them being premium, remaining 54 being standard) upon launch and 435 (Note: 434 visble and 1 hidden.) songs obtained via online updates (431 (Note: 430 visible and 1 hidden.) songs previously obtained and 4 songs recently obtained.).
+As of 24 September 2026, StepManiaX features a total of 560 (Note: 559 visible and 1 hidden.) songs, which consists of 82 songs (28 of them being premium, remaining 54 being standard) upon launch and 478 (Note: 477 visible and 1 hidden.) songs obtained via online updates (476 (Note: 475 visible and 1 hidden.) songs previously obtained and 2 songs recently obtained.).
 This does not include the 4 songs which were removed on August 17, 2021, prior to the release of update #19.

-338 (Note: 337 visible and 1 hidden.) current songs appear only in StepManiaX, which consists of 48 songs (24 premium and 24 standard) upon launch and 290 (Note: 289 visible and 1 hidden.) songs obtained via online update (286 (Note: 285 visible and 1 hidden.) songs previously obtained and 4 songs recently obtained).
+381 (Note: 380 visible and 1 hidden.) current songs appear only in StepManiaX, which consists of 48 songs (24 premium and 24 standard) upon launch and 333 (Note: 332 visible and 1 hidden.) songs obtained via online update (331 (Note: 330 visible and 1 hidden.) songs previously obtained and 2 songs recently obtained.).
 From the removed songs, 3 of them appeared only in StepManiaX.